dajia/moudourisBrakes/wordpress/wp-content/plugins/polylang/readme.txt

 = Features  =

 Polylang allows you to create a bilingual or multilingual WordPress site.
 You write posts, pages and create categories and post tags as usual, and then define the language for each of them.
 The translation of a post, whether it is in the default language or not, is optional.
-The translation has to be done by the site editor as Polylang does not integrate any automatic or professional translation service.
+If you wish to use a professional or automatic translation service, you can now install [Lingotek Translation](https://wordpress.org/plugins/lingotek-translation/), as an addon of Polylang.
+Lingotek offers a complete translation management system which provides services such as translation memory or semi-automated translation processes (e.g. machine translation > human translation > legal review).

 * You can use as many languages as you want.
 RTL language scripts are supported.
 WordPress languages packs are automatically downloaded and updated.
 * You can translate posts, pages, media, categories, post tags, menus, widgets...
 * Custom post types, custom taxonomies, sticky posts and post formats, RSS feeds and all default WordPress widgets are supported.
+* Professional and automatic translations services are available thanks to [Lingotek Translation](https://wordpress.org/plugins/lingotek-translation/).
 * The language is either set by the content or by the language code in url, or you can use one different subdomain or domain per language
 * Categories, post tags as well as some other metas are automatically copied when adding a new post or page translation
 * A customizable language switcher is provided as a widget or in the nav menu